sanhue903/CUDA_Selection_Criteria/README.md

 ## Use

-The implementation of the selection criteria is in the `src` folder.
-To compile the .cpp files use the Makefile provided: Make_build and Make_selection.
+The implementation of the selection criteria is in the `src` folder, we also provide implementation for experiments to evaluate the selection criteria which are in the `experiments/src` folder.
+To compile the .cpp files use the Makefile provided, simply run `make`.
 The file `build_sketch.cpp` contains the sketch construction step.
-To compile run `make -f Make_build`.
-Once compiled, this program is used as follows:
+This program is used as follows:
 ```
 ./build/build_sketch -l filelist -t nthreads -a aux_memory -c criterion
 ```